modders-anonymous/sanguine-rose/README.md

 ## Philosophy
 wj2git is a companion to Wabbajack, enabling github-centered collaboration around a Wabbajack project.
 In plain English - **now several people can work on a Wabbajack project.** And that's without risks of overwriting each other work, with change tracking, and so on - in short, using all the bells and whistles provided by git and github ❗😀

+## Prerequisites
+Python v3.10+ installed
+  - Can be downloaded from [Python Releases for Windows](https://www.python.org/downloads/windows/).
+Latest greatest will do.
+And no, there won't be a Python2 version.

+Installed modules:
+- py7zr: use `py -m pip install py7zr`

 ## Workflow using github
 We assume that the Wabbajack github project is already setup to use wj2git.
 Let's name it COLLABWJ.
 One example of such a project is [KTA](https://github.com/KTAGirl/KTA).
 Now, to collaborate, you need to:
 - have Python installed